- Normal precautions

 The security situation remains uncertain in many parts of Nigeria and there is a high threat from domestic terrorism.
-Be aware that there is an ongoing threat from the Boko Haram insurgency which has caused substantial loss of life.
+Be aware that there is an ongoing threat from the Boko Haram insurgency which has caused substantial loss of life over the last decade.

 There is a high risk of kidnapping throughout Nigeria.
-We advise to take security precautions along the lines mentioned below.
+We advise to take security precautions along the lines mentioned further below.
 In addition, when arranging appointments in Nigeria, ensure that the attendees are known to you and that the meeting is held in a secure location.
 Many kidnappings in Nigeria are commercial in nature, are often opportunistic, and can happen in any part of the country.
-There have been recent terrorist kidnappings, which have occurred mostly in northern Nigeria, but could also occur anywhere.
-There are reports that Boko Haram and Islamic State West Africa (ISWA) are continuing to actively plan to kidnap foreigners.
+There have been recent terrorist kidnappings, and while these have occurred mainly in northern Nigeria, they could also occur elsewhere.
+There are reports that Boko Haram and Islamic State West Africa Province (ISWAP) terrorist organisations continue to actively plan to kidnap foreigners.

-The Middle Belt states often experience outbreaks of localised violence, linked to civil unrest, land disputes and elections and occurring at short notice.
-Such outbreaks can often be quickly followed by localised curfews imposed by the authorities.
-You are advised to avoid large crowds, political rallies, demonstrations and any large public gatherings.
+The Middle Belt states often experience outbreaks of localised violence, linked to civil unrest, land disputes and elections and such outbreaks can occurr at short notice.
+Such oucurances can often be quickly followed by localised curfews imposed by the authorities.
+You are advised to avoid large crowds, political rallies, demonstrations and any large public protests or gatherings.

-In the event that you encounter difficulties in the areas where the Department advises against all or all but essential travel to, any assistance that the Department of Foreign Affairs and Trade or our Embassy in Abuja may be able to provide, is likely to be extremely limited.
+In the event that you encounter difficulties in the areas where the Department advises against all or all but essential travel to, the assistance that the Department of Foreign Affairs or our Embassy in Abuja may be able to provide, is likely to be extremely limited.
 Before considering travel to these areas, we advise you to take professional security advice.